 Importing contacts from an Excel CSV (comma-delimited ASCII) file into FaxTalk

 FaxTalk can import contact information saved in a CSV (Comma Separated Values comma-delimited ASCII) format into a FaxTalk phonebook.
-If you have contact information stored in another application that can save or export the contact data to a comma-delimited ASCII format file you can then import the contact data into FaxTalk.
+If you have contact information stored in another application, it must first save the contact data to a file.
+This file should be in a comma-delimited ASCII format.
+You can then import the contact data into FaxTalk.

 Note: FaxTalk requires that the data is separated by commas.
 It will not recognize any other character used for the list separator.
 See changing the list separator instructions below for more details.

-If your original data is stored in a Microsoft Excel spreadsheet in native Excel XLS format, you will need to first open the spreadsheet in your version of Microsoft Excel and save a copy of this file in .CSV format by clicking on File, Save As… menu option, and select the CSV (MS DOS) format save as option.
+You need to open the Microsoft Excel spreadsheet if your original data is stored in native Excel XLS format.
+Save a copy of this file in .CSV format.
+Do this by clicking on File, Save As… menu option, and select the CSV (MS DOS) format save as option.
 This will create a CSV formatted file (yourspreadsheetname.csv) from the Excel Spreadsheet (yourspreadsheetname.xls).
 You can then import the .CSV file into FaxTalk following the steps below.

 To import contacts into a FaxTalk phonebook:

-When you import contacts from a comma separated value file the import wizard in FaxTalk provides you with a method for mapping individual fields in the import file to the fields in the FaxTalk phonebook.
-You can use this capability to ensure the data is imported correctly into the desired fields and you can also choose to not import specific fields if desired.
+The import wizard in FaxTalk offers a way to map individual fields.
+These fields are mapped to the fields in the FaxTalk phonebook.
+You can use this capability to ensure the data is imported correctly into the desired fields.
+You can also choose to not import specific fields if desired.

-To change the mapping of a field you would select the desired field in the Import Fields column and then click the Change Mapping button.
+Change the mapping of a field by selecting the desired field in the Import Fields column.
+Then, click the Change Mapping button.
 Then select the field from the list of available fields.

 If you want to avoid having to use the field mapping capability in the import wizard to ensure that the field layout of the comma separated file is in the exact format as the FaxTalk phonebook you can create your comma separated file with the following field order to ensure that the import process will go smoothly: